 The BADWATER Salton Sea route is 81 miles from Salton City (elevation 125 feet below sea level) to Palomar Mountain, the almost tallest mountain in San Diego County (finish line elevation: 5500 feet above sea level.)
 There is a total elevation gain of over 9000 feet.
 Eight of the 81 race miles pass through Anza-Borrego State Park on the California Riding and Hiking Trail from near Borrego Springs to near Ranchita, so this race is a mix of road and trail.

 The BADWATER® ULTRA CUP comprises Badwater Cape Fear in March, Badwater Salton Sea in May, and Badwater 135 in July.
 Those runners who complete all three full-distance events in the same calendar year will be featured on the Badwater website and their virtues will be extolled throughout the Internet and in future editions of BADWATER Magazine.
 Will you take on this challenge?
 Info & Current Registrants

 Registration and What's Included

 Registration is now open!
-As of January 14, 15 teams are registered, and we will accept additional teams until the race field is full with up to 35 teams.
-Entry fees go up in March, then again in April, if room is still available.
+Currently 20 teams are registered and we will accept additional teams until the race field is full with up to 25 teams.
 There are no prerequisites to apply, other than having run at least one 50-miler, or longer, in the past 13 months.
 If you would like to race, please submit your application!

 What's included?
 First and foremost, you can expect a World-Class AdventureCORPS Badwater Event, the experience of a lifetime.
 Additionally, entry in the race includes: